-Common units offered by us 4,000,000 common units.
+Common units offered by us 5,000,000 common units.

-4,600,000 common units if the underwriters exercise their option to purchase an additional 600,000 common units in full.
+5,750,000 common units if the underwriters exercise their option to purchase an additional

+750,000 common units in full.

-Units outstanding before this offering 49,409,749 common units.
+Units outstanding before this offering 54,460,549 common units.

-Units outstanding after this offering 53,409,749 common units, or 54,009,749 if the underwriters exercise their option to purchase additional units in full.
+Units outstanding after this offering 59,460,549 common units if the underwriters do not exercise their option to purchase additional common units and 60,210,549 if the underwriters exercise their option to purchase additional common units in full.

-We will receive net proceeds from this offering of approximately \$ million (after Use of proceeds deducting underwriting discounts and commissions and estimated offering expenses).
-We plan to use the net proceeds from this offering, together with the related capital contribution of our general partner, to repay a portion of the indebtedness outstanding under our revolving credit facility.
+Use of proceeds We intend to use the net proceeds from this offering of approximately \$251.2 million (after deducting underwriting discounts and commissions and estimated offering expenses), together with the related capital contribution of our general partner, for general partnership purposes, including potential future acquisitions and growth capital expenditures.
+Pending the use of the proceeds for other purposes, we intend to apply some or all of the net proceeds to reduce outstanding borrowings under our revolving credit facility.
 Please read "Use of Proceeds" in this prospectus supplement.

-If the underwriters exercise their option to purchase additional common units, we will use the net proceeds, together with the related capital contribution of our general partner, to repay additional indebtedness outstanding under our revolving credit facility.
+If the underwriters exercise their option to purchase additional common units, we intend to use the net proceeds, together with the related capital contribution of our general partner, to repay additional indebtedness outstanding under our revolving credit facility.